Parsa-Ardakani/Solving-Soduko-With-nbyn-Boxes-and-nbyn-Cells/README.md

     In order they are::

     a.
 Checking The Column ──────> This section analyses all cells that are in the same row with the empty cell.
 All cells in a box are not separated.
-Their order number starts from 0 to the number of cells in a box.
+Their sequence number starts from 0 to the number of cells in a box.
 The software uses the module to find cells under each other.
-The order number of cells is divided by the number of cells in each box row, and have the same remainder are in the same column.
+The sequence number of cells is divided by the number of cells in each box row, and have the same remainder are in the same column.

     b.
-Checking The Row ──────> In the beginning, the software finds the order number of the first cell in each box row.
-We know the order number of all cells in a row follows the same algorithm.
-The software divides the order number of empty cell by the number of cells in a row of each box.
+Checking The Row ──────> In the beginning, the software finds the sequence number of the first cell in each box row.
+We know the sequence number of all cells in a row follows the same algorithm.
+The software divides the sequence number of empty cell by the number of cells in a row of each box.
 Then, it will remove the radix point.
 The result shows the order of the row.
 It just needs to multiply the result by the number of cells in a row in each box.
-        Then, it finds the order number of the first cell of the row in each box.
-For example, consider the order number of the empty cell is 4, and the number of cells in a box is 9 ([9, 2, 3, 5, 0, 6, 7, 8, 1]).
+        Then, it finds the sequence number of the first cell of the row in each box.
+For example, consider the sequence number of the empty cell is 4, and the number of cells in a box is 9 ([9, 2, 3, 5, 0, 6, 7, 8, 1]).

                     0 1 2
                    ╔═════╗